michaelbuckner/NOW-Utils/README.md

 - **naskModalUtils.js**: A server-side script that provides an API for executing Now Assist skills and returning their output.
 - **ExampleWorkspaceUiActionWithAjax.js**: An example UI action that demonstrates how to use the naskModalUtils to execute a Now Assist skill and display the results in a modal dialog.
+- **genai.gif**: A pretty placeholder for modals

 ## Usage

+### genai.gif
+Upload to System UI -> Images
+Replace the instance name in the UI action with your instance name

 ### naskModalUtils